tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Motivation and scope.md

 ## Overview

-[CloudKit](https://developer.apple.com/icloud/cloudkit/) is a set of Apple API-s that let you store your app data in iCloud.
+[CloudKit](https://developer.apple.com/icloud/cloudkit/) is a set of Apple APIs that let you store your app data in iCloud.
 It was introduced at [WWDC 14.](https://www.wwdcnotes.com/notes/wwdc14/208/) While it has gained new features along the way, the fundamentals have remained exactly as they were introduced.
 It is a stable first-party Apple API and service.

-Out of the box, CloudKit provides you a set of API-s and two runtime environments, “development” and “production”, both running in iCloud.
+Out of the box, CloudKit provides you a set of APIs and two runtime environments, “development” and “production”, both running in iCloud.
 There’s no support for local testing.

-Canopy is built on top of CloudKit API-s and aims to make it easier to develop solid CloudKit apps.
+Canopy is built on top of CloudKit APIs and aims to make it easier to develop solid CloudKit apps.
 Here are some the elements that drive the design of the Canopy package.

 ## Testable CloudKit apps